-The "Surcharge Imposed" column indicates whether the Board's contribution rate for 2019 included an amount in addition to the contribution rate specified in the applicable collective bargaining agreement, as imposed by a plan in "critical status", in accordance with the requirement of the Code.
+The "Surcharge Imposed" column indicates whether the Board's contribution rate for 2020 included an amount in addition to the contribution rate specified in the applicable collective bargaining agreement. as imposed by a plan in "critical status", in accordance with the requirement of the Code.
 The last column lists the expiration dates of the collective bargaining agreements to which the plan is subject.
-Finally, there have been no significant changes that affect the comparability of 2020 and 2019 contributions.
+Finally, there have been no significant changes that affect the comparability of 2021 and 2020 contributions.

-Pension Fund EIN/Pension Plan Number Prote A Zone sion ection ct Status e 30, 2018 FIP/RP Status Pending/ Implemented of the OrgJung butions ganization e 30, 2019 Surcharge Imposed Expiration Date of Collective Bargaining Agreement KERS 61-0600439 Red Red N/A S \$1,714,268 \$1,791,802 N/A N/A
+Pension EIN/Pension ection ct Status FIP/RP Status Pending/ of the Org butions ganization e 30, Surcharge Expiration Date of Collective Bargaining Fund Plan Number 2020 2019 Implemented 2020 Imposed Agreement KERS 61-0600439 Red Red N/A \$1,516,429 \$1,714,268 N/A N/A